-Criminal charges dropped against Baldwin over shooting
+Alec Baldwin: Criminal charges dropped over shooting, say lawyers

 Cinematographer Halyna Hutchins was killed by a live bullet fired from a prop gun that was being used by Baldwin in October 2021.

-The decision comes less than two weeks before a trial was set to begin.
+The development comes less than two weeks before a trial was set to begin.

+"We are pleased with the decision to dismiss the case against Alec Baldwin and we encourage a proper investigation into the facts and circumstances of this tragic accident," his lawyer, Luke Nikas, told the BBC in a statement.

+Mr Baldwin had been practising firing the gun when it went off, fatally striking Hutchins and wounding director Joel Souza.
+The actor denied pulling the trigger.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.